bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ...download the repo zip, and install the repo using the zip file

 Wait a minute or two (or force-refresh the repo) - then in the repo you will see various installable addons.
 Choose XSqueeze and install it.

+****** IF YOU ARE ON LINUX/OSX/Openelec

+Find the squeezeslave binaries in your xbmc/addons/script.xsqueeze/bin/ and chmod +x them!

+You will unfortunately need to do this with each new version of the add on - sorry, but those systems prevent me from doing this for you!

 ********************************************************************************
 2. Configure XSqueeze